alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

   title="RStudio Screenshot from Alice's computer" style="display: inline-block; margin: 0 auto; max-width: 300px">
    <em>My current RStudio session</em>

-## Why do we use R (RStudio) as our statistical language and programme?

-R is an open source, flexible and powerful language and environment for statistical computing and graphics.
-It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!

-R also has a very friendly and supportive community of users.
-You can find countless free online courses, tutorials and foruns that help people learning R.
-If you are completly new to coding, we suggest the Data Capentries' course ["R for Social Scientists"](https://preview.carpentries.org/r-socialsci/index.html).
-Still, it is important to remember that you will not become coder - we are still Social Scientists!
-At the beginning of your R journey, google will be your best friend and you will copy and paste - or use [ChatGPT](https://www.r-bloggers.com/2022/12/chatgpt-can-create-datasets-program-in-r-and-when-it-makes-an-error-it-can-fix-that-too/) -  codes from online resources.

 ## <img src="Figures/Rlogo.png" alt="R Logo" title="R Logo" width="40" height="30">
 To download and install R, go to https://cran.r-project.org/.